Okay there's a

 Now hold on to your eyeballs (not literally please) because this is a photo heavy post.

-There was a lot of work involved and I wasn't letting any of it get away undocumented. ;)
+There was a lot of work involved and I wasn't letting any of it get away undocumented. ;)Before my closet was dingy white walls, mismatched hangers, clutter and chaos of unimaginable proportions.

-To start I removed everything from my closet.
 Everything.
 Then I painted the walls Mid-Day Mocha - a free quart of paint I got from a Glidden promotional deal.
 It covered all the scuffs and old-ness and brought a wonderful warmth to the small space.
 I even painted the ceiling.

 Next I had that ugly white shelf to contend with.
 I didn't want to paint it so I decided to hide the fact that I wasn't.
 Using newspaper I made a little scalloped border to hang down and hide it from being so ugly.

-The dangles in the top of the photo are my lightbulb chandelier from this post.
+The dangles in the top of the photo are my lightbulb chandelier from

 Then I gathered all my boxes and baskets that were just about every color and none of them matched and spray painted everything.
 I have quite the collection of paints so the only one I needed to purchase was a can specifically for plastic.